-Easter is well an truly over but this doesn’t mean the chocolate cravings and late night treats disappear from our thoughts.
-Chocolate is one of the worlds favourite foods and is often not eaten in small amounts either, so unfortunately for FODMAPers chocolate may be a no go.
-Today we provide a guide on how to eat chocolate safely on a low FODMAP diet, because no one deserves to miss out on their square, row or block, of choc.
+Chocolate is one of the world’s most popular foods and it’s often not eaten in small amounts either, so unfortunately for FODMAPers chocolate may be a no go.
+Here’s our guide on how to eat chocolate safely on a low FODMAP diet, because no one deserves to miss out on their square, row, or block, of choc.

 Chocolate and FODMAPs

 To stay safe the recommendations for chocolate consumption, and what FODMAPs they contain is outlined below:

 - Dark chocolate 30g – 80g (Lactose) – 125g (Fructan)

 - Milk chocolate 20g – 30g (Lactose) – 85g (Lactose)